 Nutrition plays an important role in how we manage health issues like obesity, fight disease such as diabetes, and maintain overall wellness.
 Those interested in public health, medical careers, and international health care will benefit from understanding the science of nutrition and the relationships between food, nutrients and human health.

 Students who major in nutritional sciences are interested in health, science and physiology.
 The Nutritional Sciences program gives students a valuable understanding of the biological and physical science and research as a basis for understanding human nutrition.
-This perspective prepares graduates well for continued study in graduate programs and professional medical schools.
+This perspective prepares graduates well for employment in public health or for continued study in graduate programs and professional medical schools.
 Course requirements for nutritional sciences include the study of energy metabolism, proteins, vitamins, minerals, community nutrition and diet in the prevention and treatment of disease.

 - Nutritional Sciences Club

 - Volunteer opportunities

 - Children, Youth and Family Programs internships through MSU Extension

 The Department of Food Science and Human Nutrition awards more than $300,000 in undergraduate scholarships each year, one third of that goes to students majoring in nutritional sciences.
 Visit the department website for more information: www.fshn.msu.edu.

 “Nutrition has always played a large role in my life.
 I have always been very active and involved in sports.
 When I came to MSU, I began working in a research lab in nutritional sciences and I realized my passion for the field.
 Nutrition is a growing field with so much still to be discovered, so it’s very exciting to me.”